enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

-Throughout this guide and the relevant sections of the codebase, we refer to quantities as reconstructable (i.e. they are used for reconstructing left/right interface states) and integrable quantities (i.e. the primary quantities that are evolved by the integrator).
-There is frequently a high degree of overlap between these categories and the precise categorization depends on the equation of state.
+Throughout this guide and the relevant sections of the codebase, we refer to quantities as reconstructable (i.e. they are used for reconstructing left/right interface states) and integrable (i.e. the primary quantities that are evolved by the integrator).
+There is a high degree of overlap between these categories and the precise categorization depends on the equation of state.
 As of now all integrable quantities are "conserved" or "specific" (a quantity like velocity that when multiplied by density becomes conserved).

 As an example, the categorization of the quantities for an ideal, adiabatic gas are: